osu-crypto/libOTe/AUDIT.md

 - `Vole_Silent_NoiseSampling_test` checks every approved pseudo-distance value and rejects the retired numeric EA modes.
 - The Silent OT EA integration test now exercises only the retained mode.

+## AUD-205: Quasi-cyclic encoding could retain the public parity component

+Status: fixed

+Affected code:

+- Quasi-cyclic Silent OT modulus selection and syndrome truncation.

+Concern:

+The encoder selected the first suitable prime `p` greater than or equal to the requested output dimension.
+When the requested dimension was itself such a prime, the encoder returned all `p` cyclic syndrome coordinates.
+This retained the `X - 1` component that the construction explicitly removes.
+The all-ones output character then mapped to a coefficient vector that was constant on each quasi-cyclic input block.

+Impact:

+For regular noise, only partitions crossing quasi-cyclic block boundaries randomized this character.
+At the representative supported dimension `p = 1048589`, the configured 128 noise partitions had only two such boundary crossings, giving the character bias at least 0.959 independently of the sampled circulants.
+This was a practical linear distinguisher.

+Resolution:

+QC now selects the first suitable prime strictly greater than the requested output dimension.
+Truncating at least one syndrome coordinate excludes the all-ones polynomial and removes the public `X - 1` component.

+Verification:

+- The QC utility test uses a requested dimension that is itself a suitable prime and compares the optimized encoder with an independent scalar polynomial implementation using the required strictly larger modulus.

+## AUD-206: Quasi-cyclic tests were skipped by continuous integration

+Status: fixed

+Affected code:

+- Ubuntu continuous-integration configuration.
+- Quasi-cyclic utility and Silent OT integration tests.

+Concern:

+`ENABLE_ALL_OT` enabled Silent OT but did not enable the independent bitpolymul dependency.
+All QC tests therefore reported skips in every normal CI build.

+Impact:

+Changes to the QC encoder and its Silent OT integration could reach the main branch without being compiled or executed by CI.
+In particular, no regression would have detected AUD-205.

+Resolution:

+The primary Ubuntu CI build now enables bitpolymul.
+Its existing unit-test step therefore compiles and runs the QC arithmetic, encoder, and end-to-end Silent OT tests under ASan.

+Verification:

+- The CI build configuration explicitly sets `ENABLE_BITPOLYMUL=ON`.

+## AUD-207: Quasi-cyclic matrix utility probabilistically rejected valid codes

+Status: fixed

+Affected code:

+- `QuasiCyclicCode::getMatrix()` diagnostic utility.

+Concern:

+While constructing the explicit matrix, the utility applied a one-sided random row-weight check using the prime modulus rather than deviation from the expected parity-row weight.
+A valid sampled matrix could therefore cause the utility to throw, with the failure becoming increasingly likely as more rows were inspected.

+Impact:

+This did not affect protocol encoding, but made the diagnostic API unreliable and unsuitable as deterministic regression coverage.

+Resolution:

+The probabilistic rejection was removed.
+Correctness is checked deterministically against the independent scalar encoder instead of treating an ordinary random weight fluctuation as an implementation failure.

+Verification:

+- The scalar QC regression checks the complete optimized result for four small inputs using a dimension that requires strict syndrome truncation.